Five essential tools for cultivating deep abiding contentment.

 Contentment.
-It’s such a simple thing, and yet so hard to hold on to.
+Such a simple thing, and yet so hard to hold on to.

 What better life situation than that?
 We should be oozing contentment!
 And should be the most content of all people.
 But the problem is that contentment does not happen automatically.
 It takes cultivating and we often lack the proper tools.

 So let’s unearth a few basic tools for cultivating deep abiding contentment!